sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

   String  Interface name

-sonic# show ip dhcp-relay statistics Vlan100
-BOOTREPLY messages forwarded by the relay agent : 0 BOOTREQUEST messages forwarded by the relay agent : 0 BOOTREQUEST messages received by the relay agent : 0 DHCP ACK messages sent by the relay agent : 0
-DHCP DECLINE messages received by the relay agent : 0 DHCP DISCOVER messages received by the relay agent : 0 DHCP INFORM messages received by the relay agent : 0 DHCP NACK messages sent by the relay agent : 0
-DHCP OFFER messages sent by the relay agent : 0
-DHCP REQUEST messages received by the relay agent : 0 Number of DHCP packets dropped due to an invalid opcode : 0 Number of DHCP packets dropped due to an invalid option : 0 Total number of DHCP packets dropped by the relay agent : 0
+sonic# show ip dhcp-relay statistics Vlan100 BOOTREQUEST messages received by the relay agent        : 4 BOOTREQUEST messages forwarded by the relay agent       : 2 BOOTREPLY messages forwarded by the relay agent         : 0 DHCP DISCOVER messages received by the relay agent      : 1 DHCP OFFER messages sent by the relay agent             : 0 DHCP REQUEST messages received by the relay agent       : 1 DHCP ACK messages sent by the relay agent               : 0 DHCP RELEASE messages received by the relay agent       : 0 DHCP DECLINE messages received by the relay agent       : 0 DHCP INFORM messages received by the relay agent        : 0 DHCP NACK messages sent by the relay agent              : 0 Total number of DHCP packets dropped by the relay agent : 2 Number of DHCP packets dropped due to an invalid opcode : 0 Number of DHCP packets dropped due to an invalid option : 0

 sonic# show ip dhcp-relay detailed Vlan100

 Relay Interface: Vlan100
 Server Address: 112.0.0.2
+Source Interface: Loopback1
+Link Select: enable
+Max Hop Count: 10

 ```
 **IPv6 commands:**